StefanieSwz/fake-news-classification/reports/README.md

 We made use of config files to ensure the reproducibility of our experiments.
 Whenever an experiment is run, the following steps occur:

-1. Config Management: Configurations can be changed via command line inputs, and the used configs are automatically stored in the outputs/ folder.
+1. Config Management: Configurations can be changed via command line inputs, and the used configs are automatically stored in the `outputs/` folder.
 Each experiment's folder is named according to the date and time it was run and includes the configs, Hydra settings, and override YAML files.

-2. Logging and Tracking: We save all logged parameters, especially for the best run, using Weights & Biases (wandb).
+2. Logging and Tracking: We save all logged parameters using Weights & Biases (wandb).
 This includes detailed records of the hyperparameters, metrics, and results.

 3. Docker for Reproducibility: Docker containers are used to ensure that the environment remains consistent across different runs.
 The Docker files are version-controlled and stored, making it easy to reproduce the exact environment in which the experiments were conducted.

 To reproduce an experiment, one would simply need to:

-- Retrieve the relevant config files from the outputs/ folder or from wandb logs.
+- Retrieve the relevant config files from the `outputs/` folder or from wandb logs.
 - If preferred, use the Docker container to ensure the same environment.
 - Run the experiment using the stored configurations.